Pacer Chris

 Personal goals

-Run a 2:34 marathon; Win a marathon overall; Continue pacing healthy to motivate, lead and inspire other runners
+Run 100 sub-3:00 marathons; Continue pacing healthy to lead and inspire other runners

 Why do you run?

 I love running and triathlon!
 I run for health, performance and social reasons.
 Running helps me stay focused and clear my head.
 I enjoy the challenge of training and racing.
 It’s rewarding to run a PR, place overall or age group at races.
-I have met so many great people and friends because of running and triathlon, including my wife!
+I have met so many great people and friends because of running and triathlon.

 Describe your best marathon memory.